Yugoslav Wars: Croatian War of Independence (1991–1995)

-During and after theses offensives, around 150,000–200,000 Serbs of the area formerly held by the ARSK were ethnically cleansed and a variety of crimes were committed against some of the remaining civilians by Croatian forces.
-The Croatian Serbs became the largest refugee population in Europe prior to the 2022 Ukraine war.
+During and after the offensive, around 150,000–200,000 Serbs of the area formerly held by the ARSK had fled, and a variety of crimes were committed against some of the remaining civilians there by Croatian forces.
+The fleeing Croatian Serbs constituted one of the largest refugee populations in Europe at the time.
+According to Adam Jones their situation did not generate significant international outrage, largely due to a collective blame placed on Serbs for the Bosnian genocide.
+The ICTY concluded that Croatia did not have the specific intent of displacing the country's Serb minority.

 The areas of "Sector East", unaffected by the Croatian military operations, came under UN administration (UNTAES), and were reintegrated to Croatia in 1998 under the terms of the Erdut Agreement.

 Bosnian War (1992–1995)

 On 2 April 1992, a conflict engulfed Bosnia and Herzegovina as it also declared independence from rump Yugoslavia.
-The war was predominantly a territorial conflict between the Bosniaks, who wanted to preserve the territorial integrity of the newly independent Republic of Bosnia and Herzegovina, and the self-proclaimed Bosnian Serb proto-state Republika Srpska and the self-proclaimed Croat Herzeg-Bosnia, which were led and supplied by Serbia and Croatia respectively, reportedly with a goal of the partition of Bosnia, which would leave only a small part of land for the Bosniaks.
+The war was predominantly a territorial conflict between the Bosniaks, who wanted to preserve the territorial integrity of the newly independent Republic of Bosnia and Herzegovina, and the self-proclaimed Bosnian Serb proto-state Republika Srpska and the self-proclaimed Croat Herzeg-Bosnia.
+These were led and supplied by Serbia and Croatia respectively, reportedly with a goal of the partition of Bosnia, which would leave only a small part of land for the Bosniaks.
 On 18 December 1992, the United Nations General Assembly issued resolution 47/121 in which it condemned Serbian and Montenegrin forces for trying to acquire more territories by force.